csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 # Cloud computing and HPC

 * Suitability of cloud computing for HPC depends heavily on application
-    - Single node performance is often ok
+    - Single node performance is often sufficient
 * Virtualization adds overhead especially for the networking
-    - Some providers offer high-speed interconnects with a higher price
+    - Some providers offer high-speed interconnects at a higher price
-* Moving data out from the cloud can be expensive
+* Moving data out from the cloud can be time-consuming
 * Currently, cloud computing is not very cost-effective solution for most large scale HPC simulations